valerionew/unisolder-notes/README.md

 PCB connector: MOLEX 022292031 AE-6410-03A(241)

 * **J5** RJ11v
 This is just an RJ11 vertical connector.
 I found that Molex 95522-2667 fits perfectly.

+### JBC T245
+The matching socket for this iron, if you want to keep the original plug, is the Hirose RPC1-12RB-6P(71)